letoram/durden/float.md

 - Desktop Icons
 - Configurable Titlebar Gestures
-- Configurable Minimize Action (to icon, statusbar, ...)
-- Definable Mouse-action regions (drag to edge to maximize etc.)
 - Input forward to background source when no window is selected
 - Alternative menu access UI (popup- style rather than HUD style)
 - More efficient border-drawing